mrbennett/mhw-rando/readme.md

 # mhw-rando

-A (very) simple discord bot which finds you a random monster to hunt in monster hunter world: iceborne and a random weapon to hunt it with
+A simple discord bot which finds you a random monster to hunt in monster hunter world: iceborne and a random weapon to hunt it with

 ## Usage